-For instance, some hotels are local or privately owned – including only 1 or 2 different sites.
-This hotel would likely operate independently and have a single group of stakeholders or admins.
+Some hotels are local or privately owned – including only 1 or 2 different sites.
+This hotel would likely have a single group of stakeholders or admins.
 Therefore, they would probably want immediate access to their security preferences as well as change access permissions as needed.
 The best system for this kind of hotel would be a Discretionary Access Control (DAC) system, which allows admins to change settings on-site.

 There are also rules and settings a hotel can set to make operations run more smoothly.
 For example, the hotel might implement Role-Based Access Control to allow certain hotel staff members to access certain areas while restricting others.
 They might use Rule-Based Access Control to prevent guests from entering certain areas or rooms during certain hours of the day.

-When a hotel chooses forms of authentication (“keys”) for guests, they should consider convenience and ease of use.
+When choosing access control systems for hotels, owners must choose forms of authentication (“keys”) for guests.
+When doing so, they should consider convenience and ease of use.
 New technology is introducing convenient access control methods to hotels lately.
 Here are some of the top types to use:

 |Integrated||A “smart handle” with a locking system and card reader.
 The guest enters their card that has a magnetic strip, which cues the lock to release.
 Then, the guest can use the handle to open the door.
 This system does not rely on electricity to operate.||Hotels that want a simple, easy to use, and inexpensive security system that will work even without electricity|

 |Classic||Uses a “proximity” card reader (RFID) which does not require a “smart handle.”
 The guest holds the card close to the card reader, which cues the door to open.
 This system requires electricity to operate.||Hotels that want a more “updated” but easy to use system.|